wayke-se/wayke-ecom-react-example/README.md

 You can now open the `example.html` file and test the Wayke Ecom React component.
 In the html-file you can then see how you should implement the component on your own site.

-Note: You will of course have to configure `__ecomApiAddress` and `__ecomDevData` yourself to match prod/test environment and to add dynamic vehicle data.
+Note: To get a correct modal example, one needs to update the `data` variable with correct vehicle information.

 ## Resources